 717. Zoning Principles and Practice.
 Spring term.
 Credit two hours.
 Prerequisite, Course 710.
 Technical and legal aspects of drafting and administering zoning regulations.
+Open to graduates and upperclassmen in all colleges of the University.

 718. City Planning Design.
 Credit as assigned.
-Limited to graduate students and, by permission, to seniors who may substitute it for Design 108.
+Limited to graduate students, and by permission to seniors who may substitute it for Design 108.